s2013902/rsaa/README.md

     LabelPath = r"Data\truth"
     PredictPath = r"Data\merge"

-The sample size can be adjusted as:
+The sample size can be adjusted by:

     a1, b1, c1, d1 = train_test_split(truth, predictt, test_size=0.1, train_size = 0.9, random_state= 3)

 test1.png and test2.png are sample image should be put in different folder.